 Upon successful completion of this course, students should be able to apply Adobe Photoshop and Illustrator computer skills to create original textile and apparel designs.
 Students will learn a variety of different techniques to create portfolio ready compositions specific to fashion design.
 3 hrs. lecture/wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$25 to \$50
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$25 to